 - Pelvic or lower back pain—this often accompanies the other symptoms.

 These symptoms could be related to many more common conditions but should always be checked out by a Gynaecologist or your GP.
 Early detection of cervical cancer significantly improves outcomes, which is why cervical screening is important.

 Self-testing with GynaeCheck

-By using GynaeCheck a woman maybe in the 90% of women who may never have to have another traditional smear test ever again!
-GynaeCheck offers a self-testing service for the most important part of cervical screening, to identify whether high risk HPV (the Human Papillomavirus) is present or not.
-This high risk HPV is responsible for almost all cervical cancers, which is why cervical screening is important.
+By using GynaeCheck a woman may be in the 90 percent of women who may never have to have another traditional smear test ever again!
+GynaeCheck offers a self-testing service for the most important part of cervical screening, to identify whether high-risk HPV (the Human Papillomavirus) is present or not.
+This high-risk HPV is responsible for almost all cervical cancers, which is why cervical screening is important.

 GynaeCheck introduced the process of primary HPV screening in 2015, before the NHS announced in 2016 that it will be rolled out across in England from 2019 onwards.
-It is reliable, convenient, discreet, and can be done in private by the woman herself.
-This overcomes many of the reasons that 1 million in England have never had a test and over another 1 million are more than a year late for their next test.
+It is reliable, convenient, discreet and can be done in private by the woman herself.
+This overcomes many of the reasons that one million women in England have never had a test and over another one million are more than a year late for their next test.
 GynaeCheck also allows for a woman to check her HPV status to see whether vaccination may be suitable or not for her on an individual basis.
-Another reason of why cervical screening is important; the vaccine only protects against 60-70% of cervical cancers therefore even younger women who have received the HPV vaccine should continue with screenings.
+Another reason of why cervical screening is important; the vaccine only protects against 60-70 percent of cervical cancers therefore even younger women who have received the HPV vaccine should continue with screenings.

 If you liked reading this article on why cervical screening is important click here to read more on Celebrity Angels about symptoms and medical support for breast cancer.